Air Scout: Malaysia

 The first Air Scout patrol was established in the Victoria Institution in 1951 and ceased to exist in 1955.
 The 10th Kuala Lumpur Group in the Methodist Boys' School was established circa 1915, converted to Air Scouts in 1951 and remains active.
 Air Scouts Troops exist in Kuala Lumpur and Johor Bahru.

 Malta

 Malta currently only has one Air Scout Group who runs an adapted Air Scouting Program, which was originally based on the UK scheme.
 The Air Scout Group is attached to St Augustine's College.
 The group has for a number of years participated in JOTA/JOTI.
 Malta previously had a number of other Air Scout Groups which are now defunct.

 Netherlands

 Air Scouting (luchtscouting) in the Netherlands is an active part of the programme.
 There are currently 15 Air Scout groups.
 They wear a grey shirt.

 New Zealand

 The New Zealand Air Scouts are part of the national Scouts New Zealand association, affiliated with the World Organization of the Scout Movement.
-There are multiple Air Scout groups based in New Zealand, including: Whenuapai Air Scouts, Taiaotea Air Scout Group Browns Bay, Waikanae Air Scouts and Captain Musick Air Scouts.
+There are multiple Air Scout groups based in New Zealand, including: Whenuapai Air Scouts, Taiaotea Air Scout Group Browns Bay, Pearse Air Scouts, and Captain Musick Air Scouts.